mbeavitt/cavegame/README.md

 ### Characters:

--Mayor
+- Mayor
--Mayor’s son
+- Mayor’s son
--The village elder
+- The village elder
--The Traveller (Protagonist)
+- The Traveller (Protagonist)
--The Tinkers
+- The Tinkers
--The Scavengers
+- The Scavengers
--[+ Cave characters]
+- [+ Cave characters]
--Evil spirit (antagonist - what do they look like?)
+- Evil spirit (antagonist - what do they look like?)

 ### Enemies:
--Cavedwellers
+- Cavedwellers
--Goblins
+- Goblins
--Imps
+- Imps
--Rats
+- Rats
--Bugs
+- Bugs
--[etc]
+- [etc]

 To start with, we’ll create the first chapter - escaping the cave.
 Perhaps we need to find weapons/armour, and solve some puzzles?
 Could there be an interesting puzzle mechanic?
 The cave level would ideally be a dark and spooky platformer style – maybe we can do something interesting with light and being able to see specific parts of the level to progress..?